Why Is It So Important To Develop Authentic Spirituality?

 If you feel the desire to look into other religions or read about other people’s experiences of spirituality, by all means, do so.
 Do whatever it takes to find the version of spirituality that feels right to you.

-Depending on your circumstance, this process may seem to involve more acquiring of new beliefs than re-establishing of old ones.
-But what I’ve found is, when you come across a belief that resonates with you, it’s speaking to something inside you.
+Depending on your circumstances, this process may seem to involve more acquiring of new beliefs than re-establishing of old ones.
+But what I believe is, when you come across a belief that resonates with you, it’s speaking to something inside you.

 Sometimes you have to hear a certain belief expressed in a different way or in a different context before you can embrace it.
 But when you do, you’ll find that, really, it was in you all along.